Body / Trim / Misc

 Seat Wiring Redux

-When I initially installed my Recaros, I succeeded in convincing myself that I could rely entirely on cognitive vigilance to avoid inadvertently leaving the seats' bun warmers and/or fans engaged when I walked away from the Cobra.
+When I first installed my Recaros, I had succeeded in convincing myself that I could rely entirely on cognitive vigilance to avoid inadvertently leaving the seats' bun warmers and/or fans engaged whenever I walked away from the Cobra.
 In early 2010, I became acutely aware that I needed to rethink this proposition.
-A pair of closely spaced missteps completely drained Taz's battery on two separate occasions, forcing a premature battery replacement and making it painfully obvious that I needed to remove the human factor from the equation.
+A pair of closely spaced missteps completely drained Taz's battery on two separate occasions, forcing a premature battery replacement and making it painfully obvious that I needed to remove my imperfect memory from the equation.

 Toward that end, I decided to introduce relays into the previously installed seat circuitry, rather than attempting to track down switched power circuits with adequate current capacities that I could run to the seats.
 The new relays completely removed the possibility of human error without necessitating a great deal of rewiring.
 In fact, only the driver side harness required modification, because the power feeds for both seats emerge on the left before the passenger seat circuit continues over to the chair on the right.
 In the photo below, you can see the way this harness looked after the relay sockets had been grafted in.

-I laid the harness out this way because I had determined that the best mounting location for the relays, themselves, would be on the front crossbar of the driver's seat base.
+I laid the harness out this manner because I had determined that the best mounting location for the relays, themselves, would be on the front crossbar of the driver's seat base.
 There, they could be out of sight and out of harm's way, yet still be readily accessible in the event they ever needed replacement.
 The shot below shows the relays mounted to the base.
-All that remained for me to do was to bolt the seat back into the car and connect the plugs.
+All that remained to be done was to bolt the seat back into the car and connect the plugs.

 Installing this relay circuitry, has certainly lifted a weight from my shoulders.
-I no longer need to rely on my feeble memory to ensure that every seat switch is off before putting Taz to bed, because there is no longer any power being supplied to the seats unless the ignition switch is in the ACC or RUN position.
+I no longer need to ensure that every seat switch is off before putting Taz to bed, because there is no longer any power being supplied to the seats unless the ignition switch is in the ACC or RUN position.
 Better living through ingenuity.
 I like that.

 Ford Racing Aluminum Radiator